Calculating the useful life of your EHR - is it possible?

 Updated:

-An EHR’s useful life is an important consideration when calculating long-term ROI and contemplating the time frame in which an EHR should be replaced.
-However, useful life can be a difficult concept to grasp and calculate as it isn't as easily measured as the depreciation of tangible medical equipment.
-In healthcare, useful life is traditionally applied to physical assets like medical devices, but for EHRs, the concept is more abstract and multi-dimensional.
+An EHR’s useful life is an important consideration when calculating long-term ROI and the timeframe for replacement.
+However, it isn't as easily measured as the depreciation of medical equipment.

 An EHR’s useful life refers to the period during which the system delivers value to its user.
 More specifically, it can either: